mate-academy/spring-security-part-2/README.md

 # Spring security part 2

-- Configure DB authentication instead of In memory authentication
+- Configured DB authentication instead of In memory authentication
 - Add Role entity, Dao and Service layer for it.
     ```java
       public interface RoleService {